Colonization of Mars: Landing on Mars

-Mars has a surface gravity 0.38 times that of Earth, and the density of its atmosphere is about 0.6% of that on Earth.
+Mars has a surface gravity 38% that of Earth, and the density of its atmosphere is about 0.6% of that on Earth.
 The relatively strong gravity and the presence of aerodynamic effects make it difficult to land heavy, crewed spacecraft with thrusters only, as was done with the Apollo Moon landings, yet the atmosphere is too thin for aerodynamic effects to be of much help in aerobraking and landing a large vehicle.
 Landing piloted missions on Mars would require braking and landing systems different from anything used to land crewed spacecraft on the Moon or robotic missions on Mars.

 If one assumes carbon nanotube construction material will be available with a strength of 130 GPa then a space elevator could be built to land people and material on Mars.
 A space elevator on Phobos (a Martian moon) has also been proposed.

 Phobos as a space elevator for Mars

 Phobos is synchronously orbiting Mars, where the same face stays facing the planet at ~6,028 km above the Martian surface.
-A space elevator could extend down from Phobos to Mars 6,000 km, about 28 kilometers from the surface, and just out of the atmosphere of Mars.
+A space elevator could extend from Phobos to Mars 6,000 km, about 28 kilometers from the surface, and just out of the atmosphere of Mars.
 A similar space elevator cable could extend out 6,000 km the opposite direction that would counterbalance Phobos.
 In total the space elevator would extend out over 12,000 km which would be below Areostationary orbit of Mars (17,032 km).
 A rocket launch would still be needed to get the rocket and cargo to the beginning of the space elevator 28 km above the surface.
 The surface of Mars is rotating at 0.25 km/s at the equator and the bottom of the space elevator would be rotating around Mars at 0.77 km/s, so only 0.52 km/s of Delta-v would be needed to get to the space elevator.
 Phobos orbits at 2.15 km/s and the outer most part of the space elevator would rotate around Mars at 3.52 km/s.

 Equipment needed for colonization

-Various technologies and devices for Mars are shown in the conceptual illustration of a Mars base.
+Various technologies and devices for Mars are shown in this conceptual illustration of a Mars base.

 Colonization of Mars would require a wide variety of equipment—both equipment to directly provide services to humans and production equipment used to produce food, propellant, water, energy and breathable oxygen—in order to support human colonization efforts.
 Required equipment will include: